Rod Rosenstein Authorized the Release of Text Messages Between FBI Employees Peter Strzok and Lisa Page

 Related Stories

-The latest court filing in the lawsuit brought against the Department of Justice (DOJ) by Strzok — which claims the DOJ violated the Privacy Act by releasing the text messages — reveals that Rosenstein decided to leak the messages because of the likelihood that the messages would be made public by members of Congress.
+The latest court filing in the lawsuit brought against the Department of Justice (DOJ) by Strzok — which claims the DOJ violated the Privacy Act by releasing the text messages — reveals that Rosenstein decided to release the messages because of the likelihood that the messages would be made public by members of Congress.
 Page has filed a separate but similar lawsuit.

 “The disclosure obviously would adversely affect public confidence in the FBI, but providing the most egregious messages in one package would avoid the additional harm of prolonged selective disclosures and minimize the appearance of the Department concealing information that was embarrassing to the FBI,” wrote Rosenstein in a declaration filed with the DOJ on Friday.